The Positive Vibe Foundation Programs

 When students with disabilities graduate from high school at age 22, they are essentially left without the stimulation and engagement that comes from having a community of their peers or access to life-skill building resources.
 The Bridging the Gap program provides opportunities beyond high school to learn or improve on life skills that will allow them to lead fulfilling and independent lives.
 Much like college helps prepare high school students to become young adults, this program is designed to teach things not typically learned in high school such as processing emotions, meeting and greeting people and strangers, asking and answering questions, handling money, hand-eye coordination and other therapeutic recreational activities.
 Students will engage with others and learn life skills that will support an enriched life in their community.
 It will also serve to support our workforce development and job placement programs.

 Research shows that programs that include skill building and personal connections—like Bridging the Gap—will address & mitigate detrimental key health determinants.
 According to the CDC, loneliness and depression has a 70% more likelihood of being experienced by individuals with disabilities once they lose their peer support network.
 This is particularly relevant for low-income families—like those served by the PVF—who do not have the resources to replace a lost social network.
-The first BTG program will take place beginning in September in partnership with Henrico Parks & Rec.
-For more information please contact Michele Jones.
+The first BTG program in partnership with Henrico Parks & Rec. will take place beginning in January, For more information please contact Michele Jones.

 WORKFORCE